-The perfect wildlife trip Sri Lanka
+The perfect wildlife holidays in Sri Lanka

 Udawalawe Wildlife Trip Sri Lanka: best for elephants

 ‘Here comes Sita’ explained Chamath, who’s been working as a wildlife assistant at the elephant transit camp for 4 years.
 ‘The babies know when the feeding time is up, they are very intelligent creatures and they know exactly what time they should come to the feeding hut.
 In a few moments, you will see how busy this place would be, as all the babies gather.’
 Said Chamath.
-As he exactly said, after few minutes a large number of babies entered the feeding area and it was such a hustle and bustle with every mischievous baby trying to get hold of one of the bottles because only a few elephants are fed at a time.
+As he exactly said, after a few minutes a large number of babies entered the feeding area and it was such a hustle and bustle with every mischievous baby trying to get hold of one of the bottles because only a few elephants are fed at a time.